ratanakpek/tos-kotlin/README.md

       * Delegation property in Kotlin
       * Custom delegation in Kotlin
       * How to create delegation with class implementation in Kotlin
+      * How to create custom delegation property for setter/getter

 * [Creational Patterns](#creational)
     * [Builder / Assembler](#builder--assembler)